aws-samples/amazon-nova-samples/speech-to-speech/sample-codes/console-python/README.md

 - Shows integration patterns for enhancing Nova Sonic with additional capabilities
 - Includes examples of practical tool integrations

+### nova_sonic_file_chat.py
+This specialized implementation focuses on file reading capabilities and includes:
+- A custom `readFileTool` that can read local text files
+- Command-line file path specification for improved security and usability
+- Enhanced tool description that shows the target file being read
+- Automatic file path handling without requiring speech input of file paths
+- Support for analyzing and discussing file contents through natural conversation
+- Built on top of the bidirectional communication and tool use framework

+#### File Chat Features:
+- **Safe File Access**: File paths are specified via command line, avoiding the need to speak file paths during conversation
+- **Automatic File Reading**: When you ask about the file contents, the assistant automatically reads the specified file
+- **Content Analysis**: The assistant can analyze, summarize, and discuss the file contents
+- **Error Handling**: Graceful handling of missing files or read errors
+- **Content Limiting**: File contents are limited to 2000 characters to ensure reasonable response times

+#### Example Conversation Flow:
+1. Start the application: `python nova_sonic_file_chat.py --file sample_text.txt`
+2. Ask: "What is this file about?"
+3. The assistant reads the file and provides a summary
+4. Continue the conversation to analyze, discuss, or ask questions about the content

 ## Customization

 You can modify the following parameters in the scripts: